syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add new section to document
+'Adds new section to document

 Dim section As WSection = TryCast(document.AddSection(), WSection)

-'Add new paragraph to the section
+'Adds new paragraph to the section

 Dim paragraph As IWParagraph = TryCast(section.AddParagraph(), WParagraph)

-'Append text to the paragraph
+'Appends text to the paragraph

 paragraph.AppendText("Sample for applying document background")

-'Set the background type as picture
+'Sets the background type as picture

 document.Background.Type = BackgroundType.Picture

 document.Background.Picture = Image.FromFile("Image.png")

-'Save the document
+'Saves the document

 document.Save("Sample.docx", FormatType.Docx)

-'Close the document
+'Closes the document

 document.Close()